aoao2002/funding/README.md

 # funding
-se project about construct a funding system for staffs
+Se project about construct a funding system for staffs